“What does it profit, my brethren, if someone says he has faith but does not have works? Can faith save him?”

 Can faith save him?

-James does not use the word “save” here for the eternal salvation of our souls but for the temporal salvation of our Christian lives.
-A better translation would be “Can faith deliver him?”
+James does not use the word “save” here for the eternal salvation of our souls but the temporal salvation of our Christian lives.
+A better translation would be, “Can faith deliver him?”

 What we do exposes who we are.